sarisabban/SinfNet/README.md

 `python SinfNet.py --via` or `python SinfNet.py -v`

 You must have FireFox for this to work.
-There is a bug with this tool where the boxes are described in an unconventional way: the fix is to define the width and hight from the start of the image instead of an addition to the axis value [VIA->BBOX W: x+w H: y+h | BBOX->VIA W: x-w H: y-h]

-Use this tool only for polygon annotation that will be used with semantic segmentation, use the following command for bounding box annotation:
+Use this tool for or bounding box annotation that will be used with object detection or polygon annotation that will be used with semantic segmentation.
+There is another tool only for bounding box annotation,  but it is prefeared not to used it, yet can be accessed using the following command:

 `python SinfNet.py --bbox` or `python SinfNet.py -b`